 - commercial infrastructure providers

 - University of Technology Sydney

 - NT Coroners Office

-This project will provide an easy and accessible way to search for coronial findings and recommendations, which can make substantial contributions to public policy and legislation development, academic research, and much more.
+This project created the Australian Coronial Law Library, which provides an easy and accessible way to search for coronial findings and recommendations, which can make substantial contributions to public policy and legislation development, academic research, and much more.

 The potential use of this data, which can be a key input into evidence-based government policy, extends far beyond the legal community.
 Indeed, the data may be important to all the people affected by the outcomes of coronial proceedings and to all the communities responsible for protecting lives and keeping their work transparent.
 Furthermore, it can help build a civil society by promoting the understanding of the coronial process and how it delivers justice.